Dateline: Canggu, Indonesia

 Canada has some of the most incredible landscapes that the world has to offer – you can explore the mountains, lakes, and waterfalls while enjoying delicious butter tarts – yum.

-For being the country’s capital, Ottawa surprisingly has one of the lowest costs of living in the whole country.
+For being the country’s capital, Ottawa surprisingly has one of the lowest costs of living in the whole country, making it one of the cheapest cities in North America.
 The cost of living here is about 2,200 USD per month, including housing, food, entertainment, phone, internet, and transport.
 Property costs are significantly lower (almost half the price) than in Toronto with condos going at 269,000 USD.

 Internet speed is great in Ottawa, and the city is host to some incredible co-working sites.
 The most common expats you’ll find in Ottawa are Brits, the French, and Americans, but there are also tons more.
 Ottawa has a vibrant expat community.